-- With assistance from the licensed water well driller, the applicant shall (1) specifically identify the Target Production Zone in the Drilling Authorization application.
-The applicant shall specify the Target Production Zone to be either: the Freshwater Edwards aguifer, the Saline Edwards aquifer, the Upper Trinity aquifer, the Middle Trinity aquifer, or the Lower Trinity aquifer.
+- (1) With assistance from the licensed water well driller, the applicant shall specifically identify the Target Production Zone in the Drilling Authorization application.
+The applicant shall specify the Target Production Zone to be either: the Freshwater Edwards aquifer, the Saline Edwards aquifer, the Upper Trinity aquifer, the Middle Trinity aquifer, or the Lower Trinity aquifer.
 Upon review of the Well Drilling Authorization application and prior to application approval, the District shall specify the maximum allowable drilling depth based on the Target Production Zone identified in the application and the minimum drilling and casing depths in accordance with the specified requirements for each target production zone.
 Each well shall be completed in accordance with these drilling and casing specifications with some variance allowed based on conditions experienced in the field. - (2) Any drilling fluids used to facilitate the drilling process shall be limited to Potable Water only.
 If fluid additives are used, such additives shall be limited to the list of acceptable additives as defined in American Water Works Association (AWWA) Standards for water wells and shall be utilized in accordance with recognized drilling industry standards and practices. - (3) After drilling of the well has commenced, the wellbore shall not be left unsealed or open to allow commingling between aquifers or production zones that differ in chemical quality for a period greater than 14 calendar days. - (4) All casing shall comply with the following requirements: - a.
-Casing used for domestic wells shall have a minimum inside diameter of 4 1⁄2 inches. - b.
+Casing used for domestic wells shall have a minimum inside diameter of 4 1/2 inches. - b.
 The casing shall have the proper collapse strength and be strong enough to resist the pressures exerted by the surrounding materials, forces imposed on it during installation, and corrosion by soil and water environments. - (5) All steel casing shall be new and shall comply with the minimum specifications outlined in the current AWWA Standards for water wells.
-Use of previously used casing is prohibited.

-- (6) All PVC casing shall be National Sanitation Foundation (NSF-WC) or American Society of Testing Material (ASTM) F-480 minimum SDR-17 approved water well casing. - (7) Monitoring wells may use other materials, such as fluoropolymer (Teflon), glass-fiber-reinforced epoxy, or various stainless steel alloys.
+Use of previously used casing is prohibited. - (6) All PVC casing shall be National Sanitation Foundation (NSF-WC) or American Society of Testing Material (ASTM) F-480 minimum SDR-17 approved water well casing.